Tobias-Kohn/pyPMatch/README.md

 In addition to `case` and `match`, _PyMa_ introduces two more names: `__match__`, and `__matchvalue__`, respectively.
 It is very unlikely, though, that your program uses either of these names.

+#### Why Yet Another Pattern Matching Proposal?

+There have been discussions about adding a `switch` statement, or even pattern matching to _Python_ before (see, e.g., [PEP 3103](https://www.python.org/dev/peps/pep-3103/)).
+Hence, _PyMa_ is not an new idea.
+In contrast to most discussion I am aware of so far, this project differs in that my focus is not on the exact syntax, but more on getting the semantics right.
+And, at the end of the day, I just needed (or let's say 'strongly desired') pattern matching for other projects I am working on.

+As such, _PyMa_ shows how full pattern matching can be integrated with Python, but there is no claim whatsoever that the syntax used here is the best possible alternative.

 #### Why Not Just Use Regular Expressions?